theThought/Transform-v2/UI/_example-pages/README.md

 # Example survey pages
 - New ES6 modules have to be run from a local web server to fix CORS errors.
 - We'll use `http-server` for this.
-- Example HTML pages have to be copied into `./UI/_example-pages/` folder, and each one to be tested has to be renamed to `index.html`.
+- Example HTML pages have to be copied from `./Example Pages/` folder into `./UI/_example-pages/` folder, and each one to be tested has to be renamed to `index.html`.
 - Edit the filepaths for CSS/JavaScript:
 ```
 <link rel="stylesheet" type="text/css" href="css/index.css" />